franzos/private-ethereum-network-besu/README.md

 There's a couple of things to be aware:

 - The `grayGlacierBlock` is the latest Ethereum milestone block.
 Replace it with whatever milestone to start with; Usually it's best to stick to the latest from [here](https://besu.hyperledger.org/23.7.2/public-networks/reference/genesis-items#milestone-blocks).
+- Blockhain nodes count: The minimum is currently 5 + bootnode

 Create the file structure for nodes: